 Here is a list of expenses you’ll have to pay when registering your business in China.

-Another fee you’ll have to pay for TMall Global is an annual technical maintenance fee.
-Both TMall and TMall Global stores are required to pay this fee.
-As the security deposit, TMall Global’s fee is more expensive, ranging between 5,000 and 10,000 USD.
-In comparison, TMall stores only have to pay 4,500 to 7,500 USD, or 30,000 to 50,000 RMB.
-Of course, they also must pay taxes as a registered business in China.
+Another fee you’ll have to pay for Tmall Global is an annual technical maintenance fee.
+Both Tmall and Tmall Global stores are required to pay this fee.
+As for the security deposit, Tmall Global’s fee is more expensive, ranging between 5,000 and 10,000 USD.
+In comparison, Tmall stores only have to pay 4,500 to 7,500 USD, or 30,000 to 50,000 RMB.
+Of course, they also must pay taxes as registered businesses in China.

 Advantage: There Are Multiple Business Models to Choose From

-Another e-commerce model for foreign businesses is direct import.
-Like the TOF, merchants can sell imported products, albeit through TMall Global’s centralized import system.
+Another e-commerce model for foreign businesses is a direct import.
+Like the TOF, merchants can sell imported products, albeit through Tmall Global’s centralized import system.